Tejas73494/HyperNova-Strike/README.md

 ## Overview

 **Hypernova Strike** is a browser-based, space shooter arcade game written entirely in **HTML, CSS, and JavaScript**.
-It features a dynamic player ship with two different attack options, strategic enemy wave progression, and challenging boss encounters.
+It features a dynamic player ship with two different attack options, strategic alien wave progression, and challenging boss encounters.

 The game runs on an HTML5 `<canvas>` using JavaScript for all game mechanics and rendering.
 The interface and menu screens are created with semantic HTML and styled with CSS.